balakreshnan/Samples2023/AzureML/nasaturbofane2e.md

 - AutoML can increase data science process productivity by automating time-consuming, iterative tasks
 - Once the model is developed, we will deploy the model as a web service
 - For deployment we are using Managed Online endpoint, Fully managed service that provides a REST endpoint for scoring
+- We are using AutoMl to train the model
+- Deploy the model using Managed Online endpoint
+- Future article will cover to deploy to IoT Edge
+- AutoML improves productivity by automating time-consuming, iterative tasks
+- Cloud first PaaS approach

 ### Prerequisites